okeefem2/ok-scoring-py/README.md

 ### Alembic migrations

+Create a migration:

 `alembic revision --autogenerate -m "Some message"`

 The trick is to make sure that the mapper code is run before the alembic config code is via imports if this is not the case, then the auto migrations will not pick up the data from the mappers

+then run the migration

+`alembic upgrade head`